 To a small saucepan over medium heat, add the onion and garlic with a bit of olive oil and cook until just softened and fragrant – about 5 minutes.
 Set aside.

-Add soaked cashews, garlic, onion, nutritional yeast, cumin, vegetable broth and green chilies to a blender and blend until creamy and smooth, using the “liquify” or “puree” option if you have it.
+Add soaked cashews, garlic, onion, nutritional yeast, cumin, vegetable broth and green chilies to a and blend until creamy and smooth, using the “liquify” or “puree” option if you have it.
 If the sauce is too thick, thin with more vegetable broth.
 If too thin, add a handful of raw cashews and blend again.
+Taste and adjust seasoning, adding salt to taste, nutritional yeast for more cheesiness, or cumin for smokiness.

 Spoon or pipe the cheese mixture into the jalapeños, generously filling.
 You’ll have leftovers, which you can reserve for nachos or just dip.
 Top with crushed, toasted tortilla chip crumbs and bake for 15 minutes or until the jalapeños are soft and the cheese has deepened in color.